italia/spid-php-lib/README.md

     Example:
     ```openssl req -x509 -nodes -sha256 -days 365 -newkey rsa:2048 -subj "/C=IT/ST=Italy/L=Milan/O=myservice/CN=localhost" -keyout sp.key -out sp.crt```

-   This step can be skipped: the library takes care of this step automatically if you decalre the optional `sp_key_cert_values` key in the `settings` array.
+   This step can be skipped: the library takes care of this step automatically if you declare the optional `sp_key_cert_values` key in the `settings` array.
 Check the example in the [Usage](#usage) section for further details.

 3. Download the Identity Provider (IdP) metadata files and place them in a directory in your project, for example `idp_metadata`.
     A convenience tool is provided to download those of the production IdPs: [vendor/italia/spid-php-lib/bin/download_idp_metadata.php](bin/download_idp_metadata.php), example usage: